In this guide, we will be walking you through the process of using a microphone with the Raspberry Pi.

 alsamixer

-If your microphone is not available, press the F6 key to select your microphone.
+If your microphone is unavailable, press F6 to select it.

-Once done, exit out of the program by pressing the ESC key.
+3. Once you have finished changing the gain for your microphone, you can exit the program by pressing the ESC key.

-At this point you should now have an understanding of how to use your microphone with a Raspberry Pi.
+At this point, you should understand how to set up and use your microphone with a Raspberry Pi.

 If you have issues with getting your microphone working or have feedback, feel free to drop a comment below.